passy/generator-heroku/README.md

 `Procfile` and setting up a node-based static http server using [static](https://github.com/hongymagic/statik).

+## Roadmap

+Once there are placeholders in Yeoman, this will automatically rewire your Gruntfile to automatically copy the required files.
+For now, you have to manually adjust your build step for this to work comfortably.

 ## Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`